 Then a cooler Earth causes more ice to build.
 Then shallower oceans cause the seafloor rift to behave as if it was shallower underground, only it is buried with water, not rock.
 This makes the seafloor rift colder, thicker and more solid, permitting less outgassing, less heat leakage, and causing still more ice to build.
 Thus a progressively cooler surface causes less CO2-rich magma froth to escape.
 Thus the ice caps build, and the oceans grow shallower still.

-Google “100,000-year climate graph” to see many Versions of this graph.
+Google “100,000-year climate graph” to see many versions of this graph.

-So yes, Earth does have a thermostat mechanism, but the temperature range between the on and off switches is some 15°C top-to-bottom— in the polar regions.
-And within this range, the same thermostat mechanism Actually causes wild temperature swings.
+So yes, Earth does have a thermostat mechanism, but the temperature range between the on and off switches is some 15°C top-to-bottom (in the polar regions!)
+And within this range, the same thermostat mechanism actually causes wild temperature swings.

-The lowest temperatures in the previous graphwereabout22,000-years ago.
+The lowest temperatures in the previous graph were about 22,000-years ago.
 And we know from drilling coral reefs (graph below) that sea levels were about 142 meters lower 22,000 years ago, at a particularly cold ice age maximum, with exceptionally high levels of volcanic ash/dust (see first graph herein).
 So we not only have a consistent bottom temperature for Earth’s climate, but we can also infer a consistent bottom sea level around 135m lower, only briefly reaching 142m in the last particularly deep ice age.

 Google images: “post glacial sea level rise”

 The 135-meter change in sea levels between ice•age bottoms and today’s warm•age sea levels is about a 5.4% change in ocean depth on average at the seafloor ridge/rift, which is ± 2,500m down.
 The rift here is hot, soft and thin.
-It is also poised near a tipping point where outgassing pressure is barely enough to overcome the sub-lithosphere effects of seawater back pressure.
+It is also poised near a tipping point where outgassing pressure is barely enough to overcome the sub-lithosphere effects of seawater back pressure during warm ages.
 Thus a small change in ocean depth has an exaggerated effect on the rift’s strength, gas permeability and heat leakage.
 Thus we see that our planet’s thermostat is primarily a pressure mechanism as we would intuitively expect—a pressure mechanism regulated by ice cap size and ocean depth/ sea levels.

 Now again, when new volcanic air comes up, it tends to come up as a froth of super-high pressure gas and super-hot magma from deep within the planet.
 The high pressure gas accounts for how the froth rises, and how it forces its way out through the lithosphere.

 As this super-hot magma cools, it gives off heat warming Earth’s oceans and surface.
 But in cooling, it also accretes as rock the sea floor rift/ridge — like a tongue touched to frozen metal, but on geological time scale.
 So while the bubbles of CO2-rich new volcanic air replenish the atmosphere and bring up magma that warms the surface, they also drive sea-floor spreading.
 Then this seafloor spreading drives earthquakes, plate margin volcanos, and continental drift.
 Thus these ‘soda bottle’ gas bubbles are Gaia’s primary driving force, directly or indirectly giving rise to all active geology, as well as atmosphere and climate.
-Here is why the full version of this theory is also named “The Unified Gaia Theory”
+Here is why the full version of this theory is also named “The Unified Gaia Theory”.

 Now sea levels 135m down is a curious statistic.
 This is because it exactly matches to the average depth of the non-polar continental break, which is also about 135m down depending on how we measure it.
 The continental break is where the barely sloping continental shelf abruptly becomes the continental edge, and a steep descent to the deep sea floor, as shown below.

-Here is a greatly exaggerated profile of the Continental margin.
+Here is a greatly exaggerated profile of the Continental margin area.
 Sea-erosion of the continents is something that mostly happens near the ocean’s surface, in the wave and tidal zone.
 Then, over the eons, and countless climate cycles, as sea levels cycled between ice-ages and warm-ages, wave and tidal action eroded the continental shelf.
 The remarkable abruptness of the continental break in non-polar regions around the world speaks of a climate bottom that as remained relatively constant for eons.
 If the climate bottom temperature had varied by much, the continental break would have a rounded edge, not the remarkably abrupt edge we observe.

 Now the way Earth’s climate bottoms coincide with the continental break—this does make sense within the CO2 theory of climate.
 The problem—a fact that makes the CO2 theory look astronomically unlikely–is how planetary temperatures and CO2 levels consistently peak right when the planet starts running out of ice to melt.
 You see, in each of the 5 most recent climate tops (“interglacial periods”) we have believable ice-core data on, temperatures approached a couple degrees higher than today.
 And obviously, a couple degrees higher, and Earth will start to run out of ice to melt.
 After all, Earth is already starting to run out of ice to melt, isn’t it?